Buyer's Remorse Law Texas: Contract Cancellation & Consumer Rights

-According to Texas contract laws cancellation rules, the consumer is protected in several ways.
+According to Texas contract law's cancellation rules, consumers are protected in several ways.

-All deals that are not made at the seller's place of business are subject to the three-day right of rescission law.
-This means that if a consumer purchases something from a door-to-door salesman, at a convention center, or from a stand set up in a hotel conference room, this law applies.
-It does not, however, apply to purchases under the value of $25 or to transactions in which somebody buys insurance.
+All deals made outside the seller's place of business are subject to the three-day right of rescission law.
+This means that if a consumer purchases something from a door-to-door salesperson, at a convention center, or from a stand set up in a hotel conference room, this law applies.
+However, it does not apply to purchases under $25 or to transactions involving insurance.
 Over and above this, it does not apply to the purchase of farm equipment.

 A consumer has until midnight on the third working day after a consumer transaction has been completed to cancel an applicable transaction.
 This is over and above any other remedies or rights that he or she may have.